mapr-demos/flightdelayhol/readme.txt

 ____________________________________________________________________

- To run the application code for the blog GraphFrames with MapR-DB
+ To run the application code for the blog GraphFrames with MapR Database

-Create the MapR-DB Table which will get written to
-(if you created it for the exercise above, delete it maprcli table delete -path /apps/flighttable)
+Create the MapR Database Table which will get written to (if you created it for the exercise above, delete it maprcli table delete -path /user/maprflighttable)

-maprcli table create -path /apps/flighttable -tabletype json -defaultreadperm p -defaultwriteperm p
+maprcli table create -path /user/maprflighttable -tabletype json -defaultreadperm p -defaultwriteperm p

 /opt/mapr/spark/spark-2.3.1/bin/spark-shell --class graphmaprdb.WriteFlight --master local[2]  mapr-spark-flightdelay-1.0.jar

-This will read  from the file "/mapr/demo.mapr.com/data/flightdata2018.json" and write to /apps/flighttable  you can pass in the file and table name as arguments
+This will read  from the file "/mapr/demo.mapr.com/data/flightdata2018.json" and write to /user/maprflighttable  you can pass in the file and table name as arguments

-To read from MapR-DB into GraphFrames
+To read from MapR Database into GraphFrames

 /opt/mapr/spark/spark-2.3.1/bin/spark-shell --class graphmaprdb.Flight --master local[2]  mapr-spark-flightdelay-1.0.jar

-This will read  from the /apps/flighttable and the airports.json file  you can pass in the file and table name as arguments
+This will read  from the /user/maprflighttable and the airports.json file  you can pass in the file and table name as arguments